Why I am Running for State Representative

 Our government plays a key role in shaping what kind of Ohio we live in today.
 But it also plays a key role in shaping what kind of Ohio that we leave for the future.
 I will be a voice in the Statehouse that reminds lawmakers of that.
 I can provide that vision and that voice.
 That is why I am running to be your next State Representative for Ohio’s 21st House District.

 Please take a few minutes to read about me and my successes, failures, and mission.
 I hope you find that my work and life experiences show that I have a commitment to doing good and helping others.
-I hope this website shows my commitment to working towards a better legacy for our kids and grandkids.
+I hope this website shows my commitment to working towards a better legacy for our kids and grand kids.
 I hope that I can earn your trust, support, and vote.
-Please click here to help my campaign while earning rewards.
+Please click here to donate to my campaign.
+Signup to volunteer here!

 Democratic Candidate for the 21st District, Ohio House of Representatives